Care Guide for Oscar Fish – The South American “Water Dog”

 What do Oscar Cichlids Eat?

 These omnivores tend to prefer proteins, but they will opportunistically consume anything edible they can find.
 In the wild, their diet includes insects, crustaceans, worms, small fish, fruits and nuts that fall into the water, and other vegetation.
-We like to feed quality fish foods like Xtreme Big Fella Pellets, Hikari Cichlid Gold large pellets, and Hikari Cichlid Excel medium pellets.
+We like to feed quality fish foods like Xtreme Big Fella Pellets and Hikari Cichlid Excel medium pellets.
 Freeze-dried krill, crickets, and mealworms are also favorite snacks that they enjoy.
 Finally, you also give them live snails and earthworms if they are easy to obtain.

 Make sure to provide a wide variety of foods and consider adding Vita-Chem supplements to provide all the essential vitamins and minerals they need to avoid health issues like “hole in the head” disease.
 Plus, oscars are very eager eaters that love to beg for food, even if they are already full, so adjust their portion size so they have a slightly rounded belly that is not too concave or swollen.